Alex0424/website/content/work_experience.md

 - Logging: I set up real-time monitoring for FastAPI, allowing me to detect errors as they occurred and quickly resolve them.

 - Environment Variables: Sensitive information, such as API tokens, was stored in environment variables to keep the application secure and configurable across different environments.

+- Kubernetes Deployment: I deployed the application to a Kubernetes cluster, ensuring it ran in a scalable, resilient environment.
+This included writing configuration files, managing secrets securely, and using Kubernetes best practices for deployment and service exposure.

 **In addition to the Dynatron project, I also contributed to several smaller projects, such as:**